How to Share Your Research with the World

 What do researchers need from universities and funding organizations?

 Public outreach is often seen as an important service that universities should provide, and the high turn-out at the symposium suggests that many academics find it important – and often enjoyable!
-However, academics are often not compensated for their outreach activities, either in hours or money.
+However, academics are rarely compensated for their outreach activities, either in hours or money.
 Thus, blogging risks being something that only the most motivated researchers do in their free time.
 Recently, Dutch minister of education Ingrid van Engelshoven promised a pilot for compensating researcher who ‘enter into dialogue with society’, to be developed by funding organization NWO.
 It is unclear whether bloggers would qualify for this money.
 At the symposium, journalist Maarten Keulemans, in the guise of Van Engelshoven, pleaded for funding specifically for bloggers.
 This led to a discussion about the ways universities and NWO could facilitate and encourage blogging.
 The ideas included:

 - Financial compensation for the costs and time blogging takes (but beware of bureaucratic selection procedures);